From Dream to Drone

 We got our first prototype out for Dubai in 2017, but the drone never took off...
 Our story really started when we decided to look at the bigger picture and started to think small.
 We realised that we had really big dreams and the only way they would be achieved was to start on a smaller scale.
 In this way, we could develop and learn from our operations and scale up with time.
 Since then, I’ve realised that working at Avy is like going for a ride on a rollercoaster with crazy ups and downs.
 This worried me at first and would even keeping me up at night, but then I realised that I used love rollercoasters as a child.

-"Now I can be at the top of the rollercoaster with a really cool view, but then sometimes I'm all the way down again and I can't control where this rollercoaster called 'Life' is going - but why not enjoy the ride."
+I can be at the top of the rollercoaster with a really cool view, but then sometimes I'm all the way down again and I can't control where this rollercoaster called 'Life' is going - but why not enjoy the ride.

 To this day we encounter many challenges.
-However, the most challenging thing remains the fact that we what we do is extremely complex.
+However, the most challenging thing remains the fact that what we do is extremely complex.
 No one else in the world has the experience with the technology that we make because it has never been done before.
 So when we come across a problem, we depend on a team that is good at learning.
 We can encounter a problem and within 24 hours, it will have changed.
 Regarding the IT side of things, it’s complex because for our drone to fly, every single part of the aircraft is crucial.
 From a business development point of view, we’ve had to penetrate a whole new market and choose a focus from all the opportunities that kept arising.
 Needless to say, the biggest burden of all has been the regulations.
-Simply put there are none at the moment, which has made it even harder for us, taking up a lot of work and lobbying with the government to push them towards being more open about drones.
+It has taken up a lot of work for us to lobby with the governmental agencies and aviation authorities to push them towards being more open about drones.

-I believe the most important thing that defines Avy as a whole is the trust that we have embodied by the team.
+I believe the most important thing that defines Avy as a whole is the trust that we have embodied as a team.

 "Sometimes people fuck up, so what?"